rust-lang/rfcs/text/3371-cargo-target-dir-templates.md

 ## Brace expansion

 Bash has [brace expansion](https://www.gnu.org/software/bash/manual/html_node/Brace-Expansion.html), other shells too.
 By using `{manifest-path-hash}` we risk users getting bitten by that behaviour.
-Brace expansion is not activated when there are no `,` nor `..` inside the `{}` so cargo should be fine.
+Brace expansion is only activated when there are `,` or `..` inside the `{}` so cargo should be fine.
 Since brace expansion is done at the shell level, cargo won't be able to detect it if it happens.

 Escaping, using single quotes (`'`) or even double quotes (`"`) will work to disable brace expansion, making it even easier to work around it if needed.